dominiccarrano/backdoor-nn-geometry/README.md

 # backdoor-nn-geometry
-Code for "Geometric Properties of Backdoored Neural Networks"
+Code from the TrojAI dataset experiments in "Geometric Properties of Backdoored Neural Networks".

+Note: To use this code, you'll need to install the [trojai](https://github.com/usnistgov/trojai-example) package.